Pixeluted/UpdateTracker/PrivacyPolicy.md

 ### How can you get your data wiped from our database?

-You may request data deletion at one of bot developers on discord so etqjuylz29vbw2iv2 or \_pixeluted\_, once done we will not be able to restore any data we deleted.
+You may request data deletion at one of bot developers on discord so \_pixeluted\_, once done we will not be able to restore any data we deleted.